An indepth look at the development, expansion, and failure of Pentecostal missionary tongues and a critical public that called it gibberish.

 Allan Anderson, one of the foremost authorities on Pentecostal history states that many so-called endowed missionaries were disillusioned upon arrival, but does not elaborate.12 The recognition of disillusionment is rarely documented in any Pentecostal works.

-Why these people didn’t confirm these languages by a reputable authority or seek affirmation from a native speaker in the language they purported to speak before departing adds another level of mystery in the whole narrative.
+Why these people did not confirm these languages by a reputable authority or seek affirmation from a respected native speaker in the language they purported to speak before leaving for the mission field is odd.
+This omission adds another level of mystery in the whole narrative.

 A second problem immediately became apparent.
 The public perceived those speaking in tongues as the childish babbling of fanatical adherents.
 The tabloids began turning to a mocking tone and viewed such practices as a form of entertainment—an alternative to the circus.
 For example, the New Zealand Herald, April 3, 1908, reprinted an article from a London newspaper with some added commentary.
 The author followed a Pentecostal service in Islington — a borough in London, England.